mattia6690/ARTMO_R/README.md

 * Extraction of multiple Parameters
 * Adaptation to further ARTMO releases

-If you want to know more about core functionalities of the package please visit the [Homepage of the project](https://mattia6690.github.io/ARTMO_R/) or simply click on the Artmo_R logo above.
+If you want to know more about core functionalities of the package please visit the [Homepage of the project](https://mattia6690.github.io/ARTMO_R/)

 #### Contact